jbx-protocol/juice-docs-v2/blog/2022-07-02-the-power-of-tokenomics-explained.md

 Now let’s say one of your early investors, who has a lot of tokens for your project, wants to move on and get rid of his tokens.
 Rather than simply ignoring them, he can claim a percent of the overflow in your treasury proportional to how many tokens he has.
 If he has a lot of tokens, even though he may have initially just given you $2000 in funding, his tokens could be traded in for far more than that if your overflow is sufficiently large.

-What’s unique about this system is that it incentivizes contributors to your project to 1) stick around, and 2) be actively invested in your success.
-Some people will never be interested in trading in tokens, they may see more utility in using the tokens for governance, or simply hanging on to them as a trophy and receipt of their contributions to you.
+What’s unique about this system is that it incentivizes contributors to your project to 1) stick around, and 2) to be actively invested in your success.
+Some people will never be interested in trading in tokens; they may see more utility in using the tokens for governance, or simply hanging on to them as a trophy and receipt of their contributions to you.
 However, for those who are hoping to eventually cash out with more than they invested, the token redeeming exchange allows for this scenario if your project has become sufficiently successful.

 Let’s say that first investor burns all his tokens, and gets back $3000.
 He’s made a profit of one thousand dollars.
 By redeeming the tokens, he has taken them out of circulation and they have been destroyed.
 He’s made $1000 in the exchange, and you managed to attract an investor early on when you needed funding more.

-## An overview of Juicebox tokenomics tooling
+## An overview of Juicebox tooling

-Where Juicebox really shines is in its ability to give project creators full control over the tokenomics they wish to employ in their projects.
+Where Juicebox really shines is in its ability to give project creators full control over the tooling they wish to employ in their projects.
 There is a rich help section along with a glossary on info.juicebox.money, but for a brief overview read on to learn some of the basics.

 ### Distribution Limit